 - Summarize the events of Genesis 4:1-8.

-- Describe how the punishment of Cain relates to the fact that God's plan of redemption continues even when we, through our sin, work against it and the implication for us.
+- Describe how the punishment of Cain relates to the concept that God's plan continues even when we, through our sin, work against it and the implications for us.

 - What are some reasons Cain sinned and the implication for us?